mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 For a 2D example, instead of using the ``cgns_utils coarsen`` feature, we can easily make the finer or coarsen meshes with the help of ``prefoil`` package.
 The idea is to generate the meshes without changing the ``growth rate`` of the off wall layers (mainly but it's beneficial in all directions).
-For 3D, if you use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
-However, the grow ratio is going to change and the off-wall layers will have too much distance between each other.

 In order to avoid this, we can use the ``prefoil`` package easily and still be able to coarsen or refine the meshes.
 The example code is given below.
 You can either upload a ``.dat`` file or create the NACA 4 digit airfoils.